gaultier/blog/advent_of_code_5.md

 ```scheme
 (define input "aAbxXBctTCz")
 ```

 Later, we will read our input string from a file, but for now it is simpler to just hard-code it.

-Most operations on strings in Scheme are in an immutable fashion, meaning they doe not modify the string, they instead return a new string which is slightly different.
+Most functions in Scheme are immutable, meaning they do not modify their arguments, they instead return a new item which is slightly different.
-Since the input string is quite big (around 50 000 characters), it might not be very efficient (removing a character from a string, without a sharing mechanism, is `O(n)`).

-Also, we do not really want to keep track of indices, this is a good way to do off-by-one mistakes.
+We could work with strings, but it turns out it is simpler to work with lists instead in our case.
+We do not want to keep track of indices, risking doing off-by-one mistakes.

-Lists seem more suited to this case, because removing an element is `O(1)`.
-Also, LISPs are good at handling lists (LISP stands for List Processor), so let's use a list of characters instead:
+Also, LISPs are good at handling lists (LISP stands for List Processor), and we'll that we can use pattern matching to make the code very concise.
+I am not aware of pattern matching capabilities on string, so let's use lists:

 ```scheme
 (string->list input)